Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-A person should examine his own deeds this way every day - are mine comparable to animals or to that of the noble?
+A person should examine his own deeds this way every day—are mine comparable to animals or to that of the noble?!

 Commentary:

 Hence, this awareness and analysis of one's deeds every single day is essential to becoming a better person.
 Remember to introspect!
+Introspection leads to insights and insights tell us what needs to change.

 pada vigrahaH: